What are Design Research Types and Applications?

 Research to Design

 The research to design occurs in two points in the design process.
-First in the exploration stage as the IKEA example, but there is another phase where research is a must to ensure the design success, which is prototype testing.
+First, in the exploration stage, as the IKEA example, there is another phase where research is a must to ensure the design success, which is prototype testing.
 The aim of research in this stage is to ensure that we designed the right thing.
 Collecting feedback from consumers and clients to improve the prototype before delivering the final design product.
 Think of A/B testing in UX research as the randomised trial is applied to explore which feature is getting more user clicks.

 Research into Design